glubsy/ytdl_batch/README.md

 # generate_list.py

-Use playboard to get an accurate list of videoIds for a channel.
+Use playboard to get a list of videoIds for a channel.

 # Subs.py